lynnpepin/arbitration-opt-out-templates/Snapchat/snapchat_opt_out_template.md

 Email address used to set up the account:

-Please update your records accordinglu as soon as possible.
+Please update your records accordingly.

 Best regards,